 Figure 1.
 Reactive oxygen species (ROS) are accepted mechanistic causes of aging.
 ROS are natural by-products of the respiratory metabolic breakdown of food.
 There are endogenous levels of ROS in cells.
-Superoxides are naturally converted into H2O2 via superoxide dismutase activity (SOD Thus, natural levels of ROS and H2O2 can be beneficial to the cell.
+Superoxides are naturally converted into H2O2 via superoxide dismutase activity (SOD)).) .
+Thus, natural levels of ROS and H2O2 can be beneficial to the cell.
 Damage cause by ROS can accumulate over time and is considered to be the mechanistic cause of aging.

 Figure 2.
 H2O2 levels can be modified by a straightforward intervention method to increase ROS.
 ROS are a natural by-product derived from the breakdown of food.
 Oxygen from this metabolic process raises ROS levels.
 This activates SOD, which triggers H2O2 production in low levels.
 Introducing H2O2 externally activates an opposite pathway.
 A rise in H2O2 inhibits SOD activity and increases ROS levels.
 Aging and effects associated with aging is a consequence elevated intracellular ROS levels.

 Figure 3.
-Based on the biological survival curve in yeast, Tc is the midpoint of chronological lifespan and Tg is the midpoint of genome instability In normal aging, a decrease in viability precedes an increase in genomic instability (Qin et al. 2008).
+Based on the biological survival curve in yeast, Tc is the midpoint of chronological life span and Tg is the midpoint of genome instability In normal aging, a decrease in viability precedes an increase in genomic instability (Qin et al. 2008).

 Figure 4.
 LOH was used to measure genome integrity.
 A Kanamycin-resistance marker was used to knock-out one copy of the MET15 gene to yield a heterozygous genotype for that locus.
-In the mother cell, the chromosome with the dashed segment represents the wild type gene for and the chromosome with the black segment is the knock-out gene.
-During CLS, a mother cell may produce daughter cells without mutationsmutation on the target locus, whereby white colonies form.
-White-colored colonies may also form if mutationsmutation occur and yield daughter cells MET15 +/+ genotype.
-Only 50% of the LOHLOHmutationalmutation events are observed because MET15+/- and MET15+/+ are indistinguishable.
-Fully black colonies are homozygous recessive at the MET15 locus (MET15-/-) and represent LOH as a result of a mutational event that is most likely linked to mitotic recombination.
+In the mother cell, the chromosome with the dashed segment represents the wild type MET15 gene and the chromosome with the black segment has the gene knocked-out.
+During CLS, a mother cell may produce daughter cells without LOHs on the target locus, whereby white colonies form.
+White-colored colonies may also form if LOH occurs and yield daughter cells MET15 +/+ genotype.
+Only 50% of the LOH events are observed because MET15+/- and MET15+/+ are indistinguishable.
+Fully black colonies are homozygous recessive at the MET15 locus (MET15-/-) and represent LOH as a result of a LOH event that is most likely linked to mitotic recombination.

 Figure 5.
 Increasing H2O2 dosage to yeast strains causes a decline in viability (Cv) and an increase in percentage of mutants (Cb).
-MET15+/- yeast strains were treated with respective concentrations of H2O2.
+MET15+/- yeast strains were treated with various concentrations of H2O2.
 Cells were plated on lead-containing medium.
 Excess H2S was generated as a result of alteration of MET15 locus in response to induced oxidative stress.
 The interaction of H2S with Pb2+ on MLA plates formed PbS, which gave colonies their black color.
 A drop in strain viability corresponds to fewer colonies grown on plates as a result of increase in H2O2 dosage.
 There is an increase in the percentage of black colonies on each plate, despite a decrease in the total number of colonies.

 Figure 6.MLA plates show black and half-black colonies as a sign of LOH events, an indication of a loss in genomic integrity.
 Blue arrows point to fully black colonies, which result from LOH in mother cells.
 Red arrows point to half-black colonies following one or two mitotic events in a mother or daughter cell (Qin et al 2008).
 5A shows strain M1-2* at 0.01% treatment.
 5Bshows strain M1-2* at 0.51% treatment.

 Figure 7.
-At a Cv of 0.05, the initial concentration of colonies decreased by approximately one-half indicated by the blue curve.
+A) At a Cv of 0.05, the initial concentration of colonies decreased by approximately one-half indicated by the blue curve.
 At a Cb of 0.02, the percentage of black colonies should have doubled from the initial quantity at a 0% H2O2 dosage.